Annu117/ErgoAlert/README.md

 ### Instructions

-Refer to the `instructions.txt` file for detailed steps on how to run the code.
+Refer to the `instructions.txt` file for a detailed step-up.

 ---
 ### Future Scope:

-- **Average Score Calculation**: Calculate an average score of real-time seating positions and suggest changes to either the chair or specific posture elements that contribute to high alert scores.
 - **Personalized Ergonomic Solutions**: Use the data to personalize a chair and test and analyze it, tailoring it to individual needs for optimal ergonomic support.
 This could be applied to any sitting-related posture item to enhance comfort and reduce ergonomic risks.

 ---